FrauenLoop-Berlin/web301-summer2022/week4/js-calenda-app/step-by-step.md

 - [ ] add more than one event per day
 - [ ] edit event
 - [ ] instead of localStorage, use a database
-- [ ] add an API: add Quote to the calender: https://quotes.rest/
+- [ ] add an API: add Quote to the calender (this [tutorial](https://dev.to/codemediaweb/random-quote-generator-using-javascript-and-api-20ce) can be helpful)
 - [ ] instead of modal, use a sidebar to show the day, where you get a different quote per day
 - [ ] improve this code! is there repeated code you can astract?
 Can you name things better?
 Can you change the logic to improve it?